Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Nevada Tax-Friendly at Retirement?
 Yes

-Carson City is not overly exciting, and the poor air quality should be considered, but a dry, sunny climate, a pretty locale, a good senior center, an average crime rate and proximity to dazzling Lake Tahoe make it worth a look at retirement time.
+Carson City is sometimes considered a little dull when compared to Vegas and Reno, but its dry, sunny climate, pretty locale, proximity to dazzling Lake Tahoe and outstanding outdoor recreation make it worth a look at retirement time.

 The Sagebrush State entered the Union during the Civil War on October 31, 1864.
 It was the first state to ratify the 15th Amendment and give African American men the right to vote.
 Gambling may be Nevada's claim to fame.
 The state has approximately one slot machine for every 10 residents.
 Las Vegas has more hotel rooms than any other city on earth.

 Although Nevada is the home of Lake Mead, Hoover Dam, and Lake Tahoe, water is a scarce commodity.
 The landscape can be characterized by alkalai sinks and sage brush.
 Nevada's named mountain ranges include the Battle, Monitor, Sierra Nevada, and Snake chains.
 Winters in Northwest Nevada can be cold.
 Summers in the south can be inhospitable.